KITcii/smart-contract-dev-support/README.md

 - _Architectural patterns_ describe “[…] a fundamental structural organization or scheme for software systems and provide a set of predefined subsystems, specify their responsibilities, and include rules and guidelines for organizing the relationships between them” [1, p.
 12].

 - _Design patterns_ provide “[…] a scheme for refining the subsystems or components of a software system, or the relationships between them” [1, p.
-13] to solve a general design problem within a certain context.
+13] to solve a general design problem within a specific context.

 - _Idioms_ are patterns on the lowest level of abstraction and “describe[s] how to implement particular aspects of components or the relationships between them using the features of the given language” [1, p.
 14].

-Each pattern is comprised of components to describe the pattern in a consistent and comprehensive manner.
-In this repository, we follow the _canonical form_ comprisong the following elements:
+Each pattern is comprised of components to describe the pattern consistently and comprehensively.
+In this repository, we follow the _canonical form_ comprising the following elements:

 - _Name:_ the pattern in one word "[…] to use a single word or short phrase to refer to the pattern, and the knowledge and structure it describes" [2, p.
 5].